 When queued encoding is enabled via the BASS_ENCODE_QUEUE flag, the DSP system or BASS_Encode_Write call will just buffer the data, and the data will then be fed to the encoder by another thread.
-The buffer will grow as needed to hold the queued data, up to a limit specified by the BASS_CONFIG_ENCODE_QUEUE config option.
-If the limit is exceeded (or there is no free memory), data will be lost; BASS_Encode_SetNotify can be used to be notified of that occurrence.
+The maximum amount of queued data is determined by the BASS_CONFIG_ENCODE_QUEUE config option.
+If the limit is exceeded then data will be lost; BASS_Encode_SetNotify can be used to be notified of that occurrence.
 The amount of data that is currently queued, as well as the queue limit and how much data has been lost, is available from BASS_Encode_GetCount.

 BASS_Encode_IsActive can be used to check that the encoder is still running.
 When done encoding, use BASS_Encode_Stop or BASS_Encode_StopEx to close the encoder.